cosmos/sdk-tutorials/academy/xl-run-prod/4-network.md

 First, be aware that regular nodes and validator nodes face different risks:

-1. If your regular node is DoS'd, you are at risk of dropping out of the network, and preventing you or your customers from calling an RPC end point for network activity.
+1. If your regular node is DoS'd, you are at risk of dropping out of the network, and preventing you or your customers from calling an RPC endpoint for network activity.
 2. If your validator node is DoS'd, you are at risk of consensus penalties.

-It is common practice to expose your regular nodes, and to hide your validator ones.
-Your validator nodes hide behind a [_sentry_ node](https://hub.cosmos.network/main/validators/security.html#sentry-nodes-ddos-protection), such that:
+It is common practice to expose your regular nodes and to hide your validator nodes.
+The latter hide behind a [_sentry_ node](https://hub.cosmos.network/main/validators/security.html#sentry-nodes-ddos-protection), such that:

 1. Your [sentry nodes](https://forum.cosmos.network/t/sentry-node-architecture-overview/454) are located in a cloud infrastructure, where the database (or filesystem) and the software part of the node are separated.
 With this, the same sentry node can release its old IP address and receive a new one within a few seconds; or a new sentry node can spring up at a different IP address by using the same database (or filesystem), as in a game of whack-a-mole.
 2. Your validator nodes are located anywhere, with persistent addresses, but connect only to the sentry nodes, with the use of `persistent_peers` in `config.toml`.
-The content of this field has to change when a sentry node has been whacked, unless the validator node can connect to the sentry node over the same private IP address.
+The content of this field has to change when a sentry node has been whacked unless the validator node can connect to the sentry node over the same private IP address.
 3. Your sentry nodes never gossip your validators' addresses over the peer-to-peer network, thanks to the use of `private_peer_ids` in `config.toml`.